 what must happen

-Banks and other financial institutions should declare their intention to avoid investing in the Alpha Coal Project.
+Banks and financial institutions should declare their intention to avoid investing in the Alpha Coal Project.

 The Alpha region where the mine is proposed has a very low population base and is a cattle grazing region.
-In order to build the mine, major new infrastructure will be required and the region is expected to be transformed from its traditional agricultural base.
-Skills shortages created by the rapid expansion of mining are leading to a heavy use of FIFO (or “Fly in, fly out”) workers.
+In order to build the mine, major new infrastructure will be required.
+The region is expected to be transformed from its traditional agricultural base.
+Skills shortages created by the rapid expansion of mining are leading to a heavy use of FIFO (Fly in, fly out) workers.
 It is expected that most of the workers at the Alpha mine will be FlFO.

 The mine would directly impact an area of 20,618 hectares.
 This land is currently a range of different types of woodland and non-remnant grassland (grazing land).